FarshidNooshi/Research-Technical-Presentation/README.md

 # Instructor

-this course is taught by:
+The Research and Technical Presentation course in Spring 2022 at the Computer Engineering Department in Amirkabir University of Technology is taught by:
 [**Prof. Reza Safabakhsh**](https://scholar.google.com/citations?user=zFsdqo8AAAAJ&hl=en)